HSchoolboyEr/WhatThisFuncDo/tools/raw_data_prepare/README.md

 It is highly desirable to compile several libraries with several  optimization options (for example, standard O0, O1 and O2) and different compilers and their versions.
 This may allow you to create slightly different code for the same function in some of its places.

-For example, its the same function `find_address_dispatch` from `Boost::atomic` compiled by varios version gcc-9 ang gcc-10:
+For example, it's the same function `find_address_dispatch` from `Boost::atomic` compiled by various version gcc-9 ang gcc-10:

 ![example](./images/function_diff)